Synthetixio/snx-grants-dao/PROPOSAL.md

 To enable Synthetix to decentralise the funding of proposals that are worked on by outside developers or developer teams.
 This enables Synthetix to solve the granting of funds in a public and open forum much similar to how larger corporate entities have a tender process for external contracts.
 SNX stakeholders will be able to transparently observe all outgoing grants, which contributes to a more engaged community of stakeholders.

 ## Additional information (e.g. specs):
-A DAO mimicking some of the lower level functionality of the Moloch DAO Solidity backend deployed on Ethereum mainnet with a ReactJS reading the state.
+A DAO mimicking some of the lower level functionality of the Moloch DAO.

+Solidity backend deployed on Ethereum mainnet with a ReactJS reading the state.

 ### Functionality